andrewpking/confessor-widgets-vanilla/readme.md

 - Upload the contents of src/public folder to your webpage into a subfolder for your pop-out player.

 ### Add player to your homepage

+You now have a web player for your radio station that includes metadata from Confessor.
+This is great, however your listeners will need to be able to find it.

 Add a link to the pop-out player to your homescreen by using the following code on your homepage, using either the path to your player or link to github sites deployment of your player: